Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Defensive line

 The positive was that the Seahawks largely shut down Tampa Bay’s running game, holding the Bucs to 3.6 per carry, and only 67 yards on 18 carries after the first quarter (Jarran Reed had a nice game with five tackles).
 The bad was that Seattle again got little pressure out of its four-man rush, having to resort to more blitzing in the second half to get to Jameis Winston.
-Seattle’s only two sacks were by linebackers Bobby Wagner and Mychal Kendricks, and Seattle had only one other QB hit on 46 called passes by Tampa Bay, that by Poona Ford.
+Seattle’s only two sacks were by linebackers Bobby Wagner and Mychal Kendricks, and Seattle had only one other quarterback hit on 46 called passes by Tampa Bay, that by Poona Ford.
 Jadeveon Clowney had a few good moments but Ziggy Ansah again seemed largely unnoticeable.

 Grade: C-